dalboris/vpaint/tests/README.md

 Additionaly, you can provide an argument to specify which tests to run.
 In this case, it would not launch a Gui application, but instead just run the tests, print the result in the console, and exits.
-THe return code is 0 if all tests passed, 1 if at least one test failed.
+The return code is 0 if all tests passed, 1 if at least one test failed.

 Here is how to run all tests: